machitgarha/beh-tavan/docs/HACKING.md

 ## Hacking BehTavan

 Every project is hackable.
-Some projects are more.
+Some easier.
 Here are some instructions on hacking the project, for the mentioned purposes.

 ### Adding New Power Function

-1. Add your function prototype to `include/power.hpp`, inside `BehTavan` namespace.
+1. Add your function prototype to `include/functions/power.hpp`, inside `BehTavan` namespace.
 Your function must follow the same prototype as others.

     Then, add your function information at the end of list of `getAllPowerFunctionsInfo()`'s return value.